smallcluster/Lcalc/README.md

 # Lcalc
-A lambda calculus interpretor in python.
+A lambda calculus interpreter in python.